vinhta1/Obsidian-Repository/Eberron/To Be Named/Session 02/Scene 2 - A Call for Help.md

 > [!faq] Clues
 >  - DC 15 Investigation (Int) or Perception (Wis)
 > 	- A piece of wooden, glamerweaved mask.
+> 	- A note that reads: "Grab the girl.
+Grab the book.
+Prepare the plaque.
+Prepare the relic.
+Twenty-four hours."
 > - Checking Oliver’s Study
 > 	- A piece of wooden, glamerweaved mask.
 > 	- Oliver’s book from the library is missing.
 A book on exotic languages.